 Place Mohammed V, October 2008.
-This pretty square is a great place for a breather, not to mention the chance to chat with curious locals.
+This pretty square is a great place for a breather, not to mention the chance to chat with locals.
 There are some grand buildings to admire around the square, such as The Post Office, The Police Headquarters and The Bank Of Morocco.
 The main fountain meanwhile has regular water shows set to Arabic music and there’s a statue of Marshal Lyautey, Morocco’s first French resident general from 1912 and 1925.

 Quartier Habous, October 2008.
 This pretty French style district, located one kilometer southeast of town, was built in the 1930s and is home to a number of cosy streets, with cutesy cafes, restaurants and bakeries galore.
 Noticeably clean and shiny in parts with souvenir shops aimed at tourists, Habous might come across as a bit disingenuous to the hardened traveler.
-But dig around and there are plenty of delights to unearth, such as hole-in-the-wall hairdressers and flaking old doorways like this one.
+But dig around and there are plenty of delights to unearth, such as hole-in-the-wall hairdressers and flaky old doorways like this one.